Danvil/pastry/README.md

 Overview
 ----

-pastry is a small C\+\+ toolbox for modern OpenGL 3.x/4.x programming.
+pastry is a C\+\+ toolbox for modern OpenGL 3.x/4.x programming.

-Most functionality is provided as light-weight C\+\+ wrappers for commonly used OpenGL objects like shader programs, vertex buffers, frame buffers or textures.
-This is *NOT* a complete 3D engine.
+pastry is aimed at 2D and 2.5D applications - it is not a complete 3D engine.

-** This version is an early alpha and be no means complete or sufficiently tested. **
+** This version is an early alpha and by no means complete or sufficiently tested. **

+List of features:

+* Light-weight C++ OpenGL wrappers for e.g. shader programs, vertex buffers, textures and textures
+* Various OpenGL helpers
+* 3D math (thanks to Eigen)
+* Texture loading (thanks to stb_image and SOIL2)
+* Text rendering (thanks to stb_truetype)
+* Sprites (static/animated)
+* Particle effects
+* Post effects

-I plan to used this for the [Ludum Dare #48 game competition](http://www.ludumdare.com/compo/).
+I plan to use pastry for the [Ludum Dare 48h game competition](http://www.ludumdare.com/compo/).
-To the Ludum Dare folks: Feel free to use this and give me feedback :)
+To the Ludum Dare folks: Feel free to try pastry and give me feedback :)

-Runs and compiles well under Ubuntu 13.10.
+Runs and compiles well under Ubuntu 13.10 64-bit.
 Also runs under Windows 7 64-bit using mingw-w64 as cross compiler.

 Installation